-Many forecasters aren’t sure which weather titan will win the summer showdown because this scenario hasn’t happened before on this scale.
-So most of them are calling for a near draw, something about average.
-And that includes the National Oceanic and Atmospheric Administration, saying there’s a 40% chance of a near-normal season, 30% chance of an above average season and a 30% chance of a below normal season.
+Many forecasters aren’t sure which weather titan will prevail because the scenario hasn’t happened before on this scale.
+Most of them are expecting a near-draw — something about average.
+And that includes the National Oceanic and Atmospheric Administration, saying there’s a 40% chance of a near-normal season, 30% chance of an above-average season (more storms than usual) and a 30% chance of a below-normal season.

 The federal agency Thursday announced its forecast of 12 to 17 named storms, five to nine becoming hurricanes and one to four powering into major hurricanes with winds greater than 110 mph.
 Normal is 14 named storms, with seven becoming hurricanes and three of them major hurricanes.

-No matter how many storms brew, forecasters and disaster officials remind U.S. coastal residents from Texas to New England and people in the Caribbean and Central America that it only takes one hurricane to be a catastrophe if it hits you.
+No matter how many storms brew, forecasters and Federal Emergency Management Agency Director Deanne Criswell reminded U.S. coastal residents from Texas to New England and people in the Caribbean and Central America that it only takes one hurricane to be a catastrophe if it hits you.